 Look for the best web host that offers “cPanel”, if you prefer a Windows-based server and other Powerful Tools.
 These features make installing third-party scripts, like shopping cart systems on a click.

-WordPress Themes: The simplest ways to create your e-commerce website is to use WordPress, so you will need premium theme though there are some free themes that can do the job but I would prefer premium one to free theme.
+WordPress Themes: The simplest way to create your e-commerce website is to use WordPress, so you will need a premium theme though there are some free themes that can do the job but I would prefer a premium one to free theme.

 A good shopping cart script: There are free shopping cart scripts like such as osCommerce and Zen Cart are the major backbones of most online stores today.
 Some of the web hosts will offer the open-source osCommerce script as a quick install that is why it is very important to sign up with reliable Webhosting.